-We've all done it.
-Pulled a shirt over our head only to later find, and always at a most inopportune time, white deodorant stripes on the sides of our clothes.
-What can you do to quickly remove them?
+Everyone has done it.
+You've pulled a shirt over your head only to later find, and always at a most inopportune time, white deodorant stripes on the sides of your clothes.
+What can you do to quickly remove the mark?

 Most of those white zebra stripes and smudges are simple to remove and you don't even have to take off your shirt.
 Here are four easy tips: